 Mary Free Bed orthotists can evaluate your needs and then create braces, helmets or other orthoses to help you resume activities of daily living and other endeavors.
 We can create your orthosis in our on-site lab or adjust a stock product to fit you.
 We also offer life-long support as your body and your circumstances change.
 It’s all about finding the solution that will best meet your needs.

 Our peer support mentoring program and support groups are a key component of Mary Free Bed’s Brain Injury Program, providing you access to people with injuries similar to your own.
-Peer support activities, coordinated by your Mary Free Bed recreational therapist and social worker, may include one-on-one or group meetings or outings to adaptive sports practices or wheelchair sports events.
+Peer support activities, coordinated by your Mary Free Bed recreational therapist and care manager, may include one-on-one or group meetings or outings to adaptive sports practices or wheelchair sports events.

 Mary Free Bed’s board-certified prosthetists and prosthetic technicians can prepare your prosthesis through custom fabrication in our on-site lab.
 Function and comfort are our top goals for every patient.
 Prostheses have many different features and options – from standard to deluxe.
 Your needs, goals and finances play a big part in choosing a prosthetic limb.